TriKro/rsb-content/part2-the_index/what-are-you-trying-to-learn.md

 ![](/assets/framework - lean startup playbook copy.png)

-If we don’t have a clear idea of who our customer is, we can do \_Generative Market Research, such as data mining.
+If we don’t have a clear idea of who our customer is, we can do Generative Market Research, such as data mining.

-Similarly, if we have a clear hypothesis of which features will solve the customer’s problems, we can do an _Evaluative Product Experiment_ such as _Wizard of Oz_ testing.
+Similarly, if we have a clear hypothesis of which features will solve the customer’s problems, we can do an e_valuative product experiment_ such as _Wizard of Oz_ testing.
 If we do not know which features will lead to an acceptable solution, we can do _Generative Product Research_ such as a _Concierge Product_ to try and come up with new ideas.

-**Any framework is an oversimplification of reality!
-This Index is a quick way to navigate to the correct method, but doesn’t mean you don’t need to think.**
+Any framework is an oversimplification of reality!
+This index is a quick way to navigate to the correct method, but doesn’t mean you don’t need to think.

 The _Index of Questions_ and the _Index of Methods_ show the complete list of questions and their corresponding methods.
-But first we’ll look at the details of Market vs. Product and Generative vs. Evaluative.
+But first we’ll look at the details of market vs. product and generative vs. evaluative.